Raychy/polling-test/README.md

 - Modify the `choices` array to add or remove voting options.
 - Adjust CSS styles to fit your design needs.

-## Contributing
-If you would like to contribute, feel free to fork the repository and submit a pull request!